Banking in Spain

 - Works really well when travelling.
 You can withdraw cash in the local currency as long as you have a credit balance.

-Bank accounts come with Mastercards – see my separate review of Wise Mastercards below.
+Bank accounts come with Mastercards – see my separate review of the Wise Mastercard below.

-Moving money directly from your foreign bank account to a Spanish bank account can incur large fees.
-Particularly from outside of the EU.
-You’ll lose on the exchange rate between currencies, and most probably be charged an administration fee by your bank.
-This admin fee can be hefty.
+Moving money directly from your foreign bank account to a Spanish bank account can incur large fees, particularly from outside the EU.
+You’ll lose out on the exchange rate between currencies, and will most probably be charged an international bank transfer fee by your bank.
+This fee can be hefty!
 However, with a little knowledge you can avoid or substantially reduce these fees.
-My first recommendation is Wise.
-I use them all the time for money transfers:

 Wise debit card

-The Wise bank account can be linked to other external accounts or debit or credit cards, making it easy to feed money into the Wise account when needed.
+The Wise account is linked external bank accounts or debit or credit cards, making it easy to feed money into the Wise account when needed.

 - Free to pay with currencies in your account